Managing for wildlife:

 Tree Swallows nest where you live.

-- Tree Swallows winter from Florida and the Gulf Coast south into Mexico,
+- Tree Swallows winter from Florida and the Gulf Coast south into Mexico, Central

-Central America, and the Caribbean (red areas of the map).
+America, and the Caribbean (red areas of the map).

 What do Tree Swallows eat?

-Tree Swallow in Robert Whitney's photo below is about to do.
+as the Tree Swallow in Robert Whitney's photo below is about to do.

-important food sources in autumn and winter.
+sources of food in autumn and winter.

 What type of natural nesting habitat do Tree Swallow like?